2019 Pakistan Super League

 2019 Pakistan Super League (also known as PSL 4 or for sponsorship reasons HBL PSL 2019) was the fourth season of the Pakistan Super League, a franchise Twenty20 cricket league which was established by the Pakistan Cricket Board (PCB) in 2015.
 The tournament took place from 14 February to 17 March 2019.

-In the championship game, Quetta Gladiators defeated Peshawar Zalmi by eight wickets in Karachi to win the title for the first time.
-Mohammad Hasnain of Quetta was named the Man of the Match of the Final.
+In the championship 2019, Quetta Gladiators defeated Peshawar Zalmi by eight wickets in Karachi to win the title for the first time.
+Mohammad Hasnain of Quetta was named the Man of the Match for the final.
 Shane Watson, also of Quetta, was awarded the Player of the Tournament award and the leading run scorer award with a total of 435 runs in the tournament.
-Hasan Ali of Peshawar was awarded the leading wicket taker award with a total of 25 wickets.
+Hasan Ali of Peshawar was awarded the leading wicket taker award for his 25 wickets in the tournament.

 Background

 On 10 November 2018, PCB terminated franchise agreements with the owner of Multan Sultans, Schön Properties.
 Ali Khan Tareen later became the new owner of the team.
 On 14 November, PCB announced that HBL has renewed its partnership with PSL for 3 more years until 2021.
 On 21 December, Blitz Advertising won the broadcasting rights for 3 years on a bid of US$36 million, which is 358% greater amount than before.